 I know my employer code

-If you've decided on your dream cycle-to-work package, chosen a Retailer and you're ready to roll - it's time to log in with your employer code and apply.
-If you have your employer code, please enter it in the employer code box on our homepage then click 'Let's get started'.
+If you've decided on your dream cycle-to-work package, chosen a Retailer and you're ready to roll - it's time to log in and apply.
+As you know your employer code, please enter it in the employer code box on our homepage then click 'Let's get started'.

 I don't know my employer code